JoeyStanley/jekyll-for-designers/index.md

 <!--Teaching-->

-👨🏻‍🏫 Teaching African American English in May--June.
+👨🏻‍🏫 Teaching a course on African American English.

 <!--Research-->